An unfinished list of ventures in journalism you should be watching (and why)

 So here’s a list of journalism ventures worth watching closely, each for a different set of reasons.

 I’m fully aware that this list falls short of highlighting all the movers and shakers in the field of journalism.
-That’s why I put this article on Github for everyone to edit and suggest additions (if you prefer the comments section or Twitter, that’s of course fine, too).
+That’s why I invite everyone to suggest additions (either in the comments section or via Twitter).
 My view is inevitably biased towards European and English language ventures, so I’m especially glad if you point me to ventures from Africa, South America and Asia.

-For now, I’ve left out all the ventures that are entering the media sphere from a tech background, like Twitter, LinkedIn, Flipboard, Zite and many more.
-Neither have I included the likes of The New York Times or The Guardian, assuming that everyone is watching them already.
+For now, I’ve left out all the ventures that are entering the media sphere from a tech background, like Facebook, Twitter, LinkedIn and many more.
+Neither have I included the likes of The New York Times, The Washington Post or The Guardian, assuming that everyone is watching them already.

 What?
 London-based online magazine about «nature, culture and ideas».